 Business Management and Leadership Skills Sessions

-The Business Management and Leadership Committee offers sessions on a variety of subjects adaptable to in full-day, half-day, and one-hour time slots.
+The Business Management and Leadership Committee offers sessions on a variety of subjects adaptable to full-day, half-day, and one-hour time slots.
 Please contact firstname.lastname@example.org if you would like to schedule a training session.

 - Diversity and Inclusion